-Year Company Founded: 1958 Company Headquarters: Single location Santa Ana Facility location(s will occur s) where ti raining Santa Ana (Orange County) Nature of Busines ature of Business: Calmont Engineering & Electronics Corp. dba Calmont Wire & Cable (Calmont) designs and manufactures precise, highly engineered custom wire, cable and extruded shapes/profiles for electrical and non-electrical products, such as cable coatings and windshield wiper blades.
+Year Company Founded: 1958 Company Headquarters: Single location Santa Ana Facility location(s) where training will occur Santa Ana (Orange County) Nature of Business: Calmont Engineering & Electronics Corp. dba Calmont Wire & Cable (Calmont) designs and manufactures precise, highly engineered custom wire, cable and extruded shapes/profiles for electrical and non-electrical products, such as cable coatings and windshield wiper blades.

-Customer Base: military/defense i robotic companie le medical, aerospace, and ndustries as well as sensor and s, selling to both original facturers and cable assembly Business / Industry Needs / Changes comply with Intern Regulations (ITAl of its defense-relation of two functions into process used to desectional profile, and Calmont to run lowers.
-Implementation of extruders, to accompose customers.
-To accommodate will increase by 1 comply with International Traffic in Arms Regulations (ITAR) to control the export and import of its defense-related products.
-Implementation of new inline printers to combine two functions into one: extrusion, the continuous process used to create objects of fixed cross- sectional profile, and printing.
+Customer Base: • military/defense indu robotic companies, s nedical, aerospace, and stries as well as sensor and elling to both original urers and cable assembly Business / Industry Needs / Changes Miltary/defense customers require Calmont to comply with International Traffic in Arms Regulations (ITAR) to control the export and import of its defense-related products.
+Implementation of new inline printers to combine two functions into one: extrusion, the continuous process used to create objects of fixed cross-sectional profile, and printing.
 This will enable Calmont to run longer job orders of 1,000 feet or more.
 Implementation of additional/updated equipment, extruders, to accommodate larger job demands for co-extrusion materials and increase the number of prospective customers.
-Training Plan: Need for Training: internal processe manufacturing, ar staff on ITAR reg Training will be preduction and M inline printers into Training will be preduction and M inline printers into Training will be preduction material endown rovided to new and existing flanagers on integrating large scale the manufacturing process. rovided to Production and v processes for fulfilling co- Training courses listed in the Menu ( the following Types of Training: Curriculum will be provided via t the following training method(s) under ☑ Class/lab☑ E-Lear☐ MS Pre ☑ Productive Lab Business Skills Computer Skills Continuous Improvement Manufacturing Skills
+To accommodate large upcoming orders, business will increase by 15%, Calmont plans to add at least five individuals to its production staff Гraining Plan: Need for Training: • internal processes in manufacturing, and s staff on ITAR regulat Training will be provided in the production and Managers into the Training will be provided in the Managers on new precent in the process of the provided in ded to new and existing agers on integrating large scale manufacturing process. ded to Production and ocesses for fulfilling co- Fraining courses listed in he following Types of Tr Curriculum w vill be provided via the following training method(s) unde ⊠ Class/lab ☑ E-Lear☐ MS Pre ning eceptor ☐ CBT ☐ MS Didactic ☑ Productive Lab Business Skills Computer S Skills Continuous Improvement Manufacturing Skills ]

 Productive Laboratory Justification:

-, New Equipment ■ New Equipment

 ☐ Certification Standards

 24 PL Hours per-trainee

 Occupations Receiving PL Training:

 Production

 The PL instructor must be dedicated to t raining, at a ratio of 1:1.

-Job Creation Justification ⊠ Expanding existing business capacity by adding newly-hired employees to an existing function
+Job Creation Justification

 The following Modification(s) fall within Pa anel guidelines:

+Temp-to-Perm

 Average days to convert temporary 90 Days

-workers to full time permanent 30 Days
+workers to full time permanent

 employment.

-employment.

 Employer-paid healthcare premiums ⊠ Yes □ No

 while on temporary status.

-Training Infrastructure & Administra ative Plan
+Training Infrastructure & Administr ative Plan

 Project Oversight:

 Source, Administrative Subcontra he President with administrative support from Training Funding actor.
 Training will be delivered by nine in-house experts.
 The ng plan in place with sessions scheduled weekly.
 Training will approval.

 Trainers:

-Business, Computer, Continuous Improvement and
+☑ In-house - Types of Training: Business, Computer, Continuous Improvement and Manufacturing Skills

 ☐ Vendor - Types of Training b y vendor:

 Administration:

 Training Funding Source will ass sist with the Administration of this project.

-☐ In-house
+☐ In-house • •

-Subcontractor ■ Subcontractor